How Do Teacher Retirement Plans Work?

 The years of service (YOS) is basically the number of years you teach before retirement in the state you are estimating the pension for.
 A typical number to use would be 30 years but you can use other values for the YOS for the estimate.
 There are also many teachers who teach for 35 years.
 Keep in mind that many states reduce the pension for teachers who retire with less than 30 years of service and who are under a certain age like 60 or 65.
 This is called the Penalty for Early Retirement.
 Using 30 to 35 years of service is a good rule of thumb for comparing pensions from various states.
 This means that someone who enters teaching before age 25 with a bachelor’s and accumulates 30 or more years of service can usually retire sometime between age 55 and 60.
 In most states teachers are eligible for retirement without penalty once they turn 60 even with less than 30 years of service.

-Currently the average age of teachers at retirement is 59
+Generally the average age of teachers at retirement is 59

 The final average salary (FAS) is usually an average of the 5 highest (or 3 highest) annual salaries the teacher earned.
 To estimate this number you have to look up the salary schedules for specific districts where you might be interested in being a teacher or you can call the HR department.
 Sometimes looking up the salary is pretty easy to do and sometimes it can be tricky.
 The easiest way is to use a search engine and search for ‘name of school district licensed teacher salary schedule’.
 Sometimes the salary schedule will be on a separate document and sometimes it is found near the end of the current bargaining agreement for teachers in that district.